 Undergraduate students from Maxwell and Falk participate as research assistants on Center projects.
 Tasks have included conducting literature reviews, assisting with survey development, conducting interviews with research participants, and writing research briefs and journal articles.
 If you are interested in undergraduate research opportunities, please contact Alexandra Punch.

 The Lerner Center also engages undergraduates via the following campus and community health promotion projects.
-Please contact Mary Kate Schutt if you are interested in learning more about or participating in any of these outreach and service learning activities below:
+Please contact Kate Funck if you are interested in learning more about or participating in any of these outreach and service learning activities below:

 - Monday Miles with a Mission: We’ve teamed up with student organizations to celebrate their causes and spread awareness of their mission.
 Monday Miles with a Mission is a chance to have your members get to know one another, tour campus, and walk for their health.
 Do you want to share your organization’s mission throughout campus?